Aero-ComSci/Bell-Ringer----220/README.md

 Zeros and ones, got the firmware dialed

 [Chorus]
-I I, numbers shine on the screen
+3, numbers shine on the screen
-O O, data flows like a stream
+0, data flows like a stream
-I O, binary code in the team
+2, binary code in the team
-I I, digits rule the machine
+3, digits rule the machine